 President Sanford came to the university as dean of Constantin College in 2015 and was elevated to provost in 2018.
-As provost, Sanford oversees all academic deans of the university’s four schools (Constantin College of Liberal Arts, Braniff Graduate School of Liberal Arts, Satish and Yasmin College of Business, and the Ann and Joe O. Neuhoff School of Ministry), the dean of the library, the dean of students, the dean of the Rome campus, Athletics and Campus Ministry.
+As provost, Sanford oversees all academic deans of the university’s four schools (Constantin College of Liberal Arts, Braniff Graduate School of Liberal Arts, Satish and Yasmin College of Business, and the Ann and Joe O. Neuhoff Institute for Ministry & Evangelization), the dean of the library, the dean of students, the dean of the Rome campus, Athletics and Campus Ministry.
 He also oversees special outreach projects such as UD’s Studies in Catholic Faith and Culture program, as well as the Office of Personal Career Development.

 Sanford managed the development of the university’s new strategic plan, and as Husseini noted, “Dr. Sanford is ideally suited to ensure the implementation of the strategic plan as president.
 Both as dean and as provost, he has excelled in strengthening the faculty and encouraging our students to excel in their studies and in their post-graduate appointments; developed a greater focus on grants and awards; built new philanthropic opportunities; strengthened UD’s Catholic identity; overseen the development of new programs and initiatives; and elevated the university’s reputation.”